 Cannabidiol (CBD) is a plant-based chemical compound produced naturally within both hemp and cannabis.
 CBD is widely studied for its potential therapeutic effect and possible health applications, though more in-depth research is required.
 While much more research is required to substantiate any CBD-related health claim, researchers currently believe that CBD may have a place in medicine.
 Not to be confused with tetrahydrocannabinol (THC) – CBD is a non-intoxicating compound that is more so accredited and studied for its potential therapeutic applications.

 - Potential wake-inducing compound: CBD demonstrates promise as a potential wake-inducing compound

-- Potential pain-reliever: Joint and muscle pain is forever associated with workouts and fitness.
-CBD is thought to potentially help with both pre and post-workout soreness due to its research-supported anti-inflammatory properties.
+- Potential discomfort-reliever: Joint and muscle discomfort is forever associated with workouts and fitness.
+CBD is thought to potentially help with both pre and post-workout soreness due to its research-supported anti-soreness properties.
 Ongoing research is attempting to determine the validity behind this claim.

 - Non-intoxicating: CBD does not induce a high – it is a 100% non-intoxicating compound.

 While not everyone will experience the same effects, CBD is definitely worth considering before your next gym session.
 Visit us at Pure CBD Vapors to browse our extensive collection of high-quality CBD-infused products.